mrbshaw/mrbshaw-Python-for-Everybody-Specialization-Certificate/README.md

 Professor - for grade<br>
 Parents - investing in my education and future success, want to make them proud<br>
 Perspective Employers - artifact will be added to my student portfolio which could help with getting a job<br>
+Current Employer - Would like me to use any skills learned that could help at worksite.
 # Timeline
 Week:<br>
 1.Chapter One - Why we Program?
 (3 hours) <br>